tetianadadakova/MRI-CNN/README.md

 B. Zhu, J. Z. Liu, B. R. Rosen, and M. S. Rosen.
 Image reconstruction by domain transform manifold learning. arXiv preprint arXiv:1704.08841, 2017. https://arxiv.org/abs/1704.08841

-NB1: I run the code at AWS cluster, using the following AMI: Ubuntu x64 AMI with TensorFlow (GPU) (https://goo.gl/F3zPNv), and the following instance: g2.2xlarge.
+NB1: I run the code at AWS cluster, using the following AMI: Deep Learning AMI (Ubuntu), and the following instance: p3.2xlarge.
+In addition, I use CPU’s memory to initialize the second fully-connected layer for 128x128 images (otherwise, there is memory error)
 NB2: I use the following Python package to download images from ImageNet: imagenetscraper 1.0 (https://goo.gl/QK6f8p)

 I encourage you to contact me if you have any questions, comments, or suggestions: tetiana.d@gmail.com.